Reverse Mortgages 101

 Advantages of Reverse Mortgages

-It doesn’t require monthly mortgage payments, but borrowers do have to pay their homeowners insurance, taxes and maintain their home.
-The loan is repaid after the borrower dies or moves out.
-Borrowers can get the money from the reverse mortgage loan in one lump sum, as a line of credit, or get it paid out monthly
+It doesn’t require monthly mortgage payments, but borrowers do have to pay their homeowners insurance and taxes and maintain their home.
+The loan is repaid after the borrower dies or moves out and the property is sold.
+Borrowers can get the money from the reverse mortgage loan in one lump sum, as a line of credit, or get it paid out monthly.

 How to Qualify for a Reverse Mortgage

-The basic requirements to qualify for a reverse mortgage loan include: the youngest borrower on title must be at least 62 years old, live in the home as their primary residence and have sufficient home equity.
+The basic requirements to qualify for a reverse mortgage loan include: the youngest borrower on title must be at least 62 years old or with some programs now available 60 years old , live in the home as their primary residence and have sufficient home equity.
 Borrowers must also meet financial eligibility criteria as established by HUD.
-There is an exception to the 62 year rule if you qualify for some of the proprietary jumbo products being offered.
-The required age can be as young as 60!
+There is an exception to the 62 year age guideline applies to some of the proprietary jumbo products being offered.
 Check with Covenant Reverse Mortgage/Eva Cutler today to find out where you fit!

 How much can I get with a Reverse Mortgage?

 The amount of money you can access depends on how much home equity you have available and what your property appraises for and of course your age.
-Good news is that as of 2018, the maximum amount anyone can use of their home value for a reverse mortgage is $679,650.
+Good news is the maximum amount anyone can use of their home value for a reverse mortgage is $765,600.
 Any required payoffs or liens on the property must be taken into consideration and paid.
 You will want to give Eva a call to inquire about the jumbo Reverse Mortgage products available if your home value is over the current HECM standard allotment.